Home insemination in the United States: step-by-step, timing, safety, and U.S. legal basics

 Cons

-• Limited evidence on success rates in the home setting
+• Limited evidence on success rates for the home setting

 • No lab screening or preparation of the sample

-• With a known donor, legal parenthood and responsibilities need planning under U.S. state law
+• With a known donor, legal parenthood and responsibilities require planning under state law

 Success rates: how to interpret them

 Published data for at-home ICI are scarce.
-In practice, ranges of roughly five to fifteen percent per cycle are often quoted when timing and hygiene are strong.
+In practice, ranges of roughly 5–15% per cycle are often quoted when timing and hygiene are strong.
 To understand clinic alternatives and why timing varies from cycle to cycle, see ASRM’s guidance on optimizing natural fertility: Optimizing natural fertility.

 2. Collect the semen directly into a sterile specimen cup.